mrvollger/mrvollger.github.io/index.md

 I am a doctoral candidate in Evan E. Eichler's [lab](https://eichlerlab.gs.washington.edu) at the University of Washington.

+## Highlighted Publications

-### Education
+## Education

-- 2016--Present Ph.D Candidate in Genome Sciences at University of Washington (Seattle, Washington)
+- 2016--Present		Ph.D Candidate in Genome Sciences at University of Washington
 - 2011--2015		B.S.E Computer Science at Princeton University